 FUN FACT: Only 14% of Australians report they eat Kangaroo.

 It is a close battle between the squid and the octopus when it comes to who tastes better.
 It comes as no surprise that calamari will be on a seafood menu, at a minimum as an appetizer.
 I must admit calamari is always a fan favorite but I think octopus can give calamari a good run for its money.
 Rarely have I found that octopus is a staple on many restaurant’s menu and I’m not sure why.
 Whenever we get the chance to eat octopus we take full advantage because it is just that delicious.
 Lucky for us, Nick’s spared no expense with the portions and we were able to enjoy a hearty size.
 I mean look at the size of the octopus I’m trying to scarf down LOL!

 It’s okay to drool over this mound of octopus… and if you listen closely enough you can practically hear the sizzle on those chargrill marks.
 Looks scrumptious right?
 The chargrilled octopus is served with cherry tomatoes atop a basil rocket salad and topped with a balsamic reduction sauce.
 The main portion is a whopping $38.00 so if you don’t want to spend that much on your meal you are in luck.
 Nick’s offers the octopus as either an entrée or a main so if you want to try it but wish to go easier on the pockets you have the option.
 For what it’s worth, this octopus is the second best octopus I’ve had in my life.

-Overall, Nick’s Seafood was a great experience.
+Overall, Nick’s Seafood Restaurant in Darling Harbour was a great experience.
 It was clean, the wait staff helped with recommendations and were very attentive and the view was great.
 Moreover, it was kid friendly.
 I’d go back and dine there in a heartbeat.